Sexual violence or misconduct protocol and procedures for university community member survivors who are not students

 b) The survivor will have the option of completing a written paper or online Sexual Violence and Misconduct Incident Report or submitting a written statement instead of, or in addition, to the form.

 c) Every effort will be made not to re-traumatize the survivor.
-The Associate Director may ask the survivor for more information if in their judgment such information is important to the university’s response.
+The Associate Director, HR may ask the survivor for more information if in their judgment such information is important to the university’s response.

 d) The survivor will be informed that they may also make a report to the Police or a third party report to a community-based victim services program.

-3) Once a report is filed with the Associate Director it is forwarded to the Director, Human Resources.
+3) Once a report is filed with the Associate Director, HR it is forwarded to the Associate Vice-President, Human Resources.

 a) The report will be placed in an envelope, sealed and marked as confidential.